Samsung/Tizen.TV.UIControls/sample/TMDb/README.md

 If you have Samsung Smart TV 2018 series and are living in the U.S., you can download this app from the TV apps and enjoy it.

+_NOTE : By default, this `TMDb` project doesn't have a TMDB API keys to access TMDB services.
+Thus, you will have to add this key to the `TMDbAPIKey.cs` finle under `src/TMDb/TMdb`.
+You can find out how to obtain a TMDb API key [here](https://developers.themoviedb.org/3/getting-started/authentication)._

 ## Screenshots

 ![0 store](https://user-images.githubusercontent.com/1029134/45856516-d5382680-bd8f-11e8-8555-bf459ade941a.png)